alsd4git/dockerini/utilities/README.md

-# Tools Stack
+# Utilities Stack

-This stack provides a collection of useful tools and utilities for your homelab environment.
+File management, document processing, and utility services for your homelab.
+This stack provides tools for file browsing, document conversion, and format transformation.

 ## Included Tools